oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL/CombinationalLogic/mandelbrot/README.md

 > - For Windows PowerShell*, use the following command: `cmd.exe "/K" '"C:\Program Files (x86)\Intel\oneAPI\setvars.bat" && powershell'`
 >
 >For more information on environment variables, see "Use the setvars Script" for [Linux or macOS](https://www.intel.com/content/www/us/en/develop/documentation/oneapi-programming-guide/top/oneapi-development-environment-setup/use-the-setvars-script-with-linux-or-macos.html), or [Windows](https://www.intel.com/content/www/us/en/develop/documentation/oneapi-programming-guide/top/oneapi-development-environment-setup/use-the-setvars-script-with-windows.html).
+>
+> Microsoft Visual Studio:
+> The SETVARS_CONFIG environment variable is not automatically defined during installation.
+You must add it to your environment before starting Visual Studio using the following command.
+This only needs to be set once.
+> -	Open a command prompt window and execute `setx SETVARS_CONFIG " "`.

 You can use [Modulefiles scripts](https://www.intel.com/content/www/us/en/develop/documentation/oneapi-programming-guide/top/oneapi-development-environment-setup/use-modulefiles-with-linux.html) to set up your development environment.
 The modulefiles scripts work with all Linux shells.